Where is Krušedol Monastery?

 Krušedol works well as the main stop on a relaxed half-day route from Novi Sad.

-Culture and heritage inside the monastery grounds
+Heritage inside the monastery grounds

-Getting around Krušedol Monastery
+Getting to and around Krušedol

-Day trips and easy add-ons from Krušedol
+Day trips and add-ons from Krušedol

 Smart pairings for your itinerary